What Sets Lay-Z-Spa Apart?

 2. Water Testing and Daily Adjusting of Chlorine and PH Levels

 It is essential to test the water every time before getting in.
-Chemicals will still get used up and will be constantly changing, even if you haven't used the spa.
-We recommend testing the water 1-2 hours before you plan to use it to give you time to make any chemical adjustments if required.
+Chemicals will still get used up and will be constantly changing, even if you haven't used the hot tub.
+We recommend testing the water at least 1-2 hours before you plan to use it to give you time to make any chemical adjustments if required.

-When it comes to water testing, we recommend using Clearwater Dip Test Strips.
-Using Clearwater 3 Way Dip Test Strips you are able to quickly and accurately assess your spas water conditions and make adjustments to the chemical levels as required:
+When it comes to water testing, we recommend using Clearwater Dip Test Strips to quickly and accurately assess your hot tub's water conditions and make adjustments to the chemical levels as required:

 2 pH Levels

-Yes, regardless of how often or how long you plan to use your hot tub, it is essential to treat the water in your Lay-Z-Spa using Chemicals.
-If you left your Lay-Z-Spa water without any treatment, it would soon become uncomfortable, unclean and potentially dangerous even just to passers-by.
+Yes, regardless of how often or how long you plan to use your hot tub, it is essential to treat the water in your Lay-Z-Spa using hot tub Chemicals.
+If you left your Lay-Z-Spa water without any treatment, it would soon become uncomfortable, unclean and potentially dangerous.

 Hot Tub Safety